TareKhalifa/Cooperative-Scheduler/README.md

 This function is responsible for the task of measuring the distance between the ultrasound sensor and the object.
 It changes the global variable of the distance so that the buzzer task can manage the duration between the beeps of the buzzer accordingly.
 ##### 2. Buzzer():
 This function is responsible for changing the duration between the beeps of the buzzer according to the distance.
 The duration between beeps is directly proportional to the distance between the object and the ultrasound sensor.
 It does that by calling rerunMe() function of the scheduler and putting the priority directly proportional to the distance measured by the MeasureDistance() task.
+#### Testing:
+This was tested by:
+1- holding the ultrasound sensor and changing its distance from a table 2- The duration between the beeps were directly proportional to the distance between the sensor and the table 3- This is documented in this video: https://drive.google.com/file/d/1RCxcgpXE1t9UBw4ZhyKzrU6FgpJPDs4e/view?usp=sharing